The great composer and conductor, Gustav Mahler (1860-1911), lived in or visited Vienna at various times during his life. He also died here.

 (Plaque as homage)

-Although Mahler died before completion of the Konzerthaus, a 1945 plaque on the wall outside Vienna’s other major concert venue commemorates the “return” of his work to the city (my interpretation of the inscription) after the end of fascist rule in Austria.
+Although Mahler died before completion of the Konzerthaus, a 1945 plaque on the wall outside Vienna’s other major classical music venue commemorates the “return” of his work to the city (my interpretation of the inscription) after the end of fascist rule in Austria.

 Secession